watacoso/hlab/docs/_docs/backup.md

 OS filesystems from different nodes will be backed up using `restic`.
 As backend S3 Minio server will be used.

-Restic installation and backup scheduling tasks have been automated with Ansible developing a role: **ricsanfre.backup**.
+Restic installation and backup scheduling tasks have been automated with Ansible developing a role: **watacoso.backup**.
 This role installs restic and configure a systemd service and timer to schedule the backup execution.

 ### Restic installation and backup scheduling configuration